Tory MP arrested on suspicion of rape

 The unnamed Conservative has been urged not to attend Parliament while under investigation.

-A Conservative MP has reportedly been arrested on suspicion of rape and sexual assault offences.
+A Conservative MP has been arrested on suspicion of rape and sexual assault offences spanning seven years.

-The unnamed man was also arrested on allegations of abuse of position of trust and misconduct in a public office, according to a Scotland Yard statement reported by the Sun.
+Scotland Yard said the unnamed man, who remained in custody on Tuesday, was also detained on suspicion of indecent assault, abuse of position of trust and misconduct in public office.

-Tory chief whip Chris Heaton-Harris has asked the MP involved not to attend Parliament while the investigation is ongoing.
+Tory chief whip Chris Heaton-Harris urged the MP to stay away from Parliament but had not yet decided whether to suspend the whip, meaning the suspect remains a member of the parliamentary party.

+The Metropolitan Police said officers received a report in January 2020 relating to alleged sexual offences committed in London between 2002 and 2009.

 “Until the conclusion of the investigation we will not be commenting further.”